 As a follow up to my blog on the role of the loan officer I'd like to say a few words about the role of an underwriter.

-These systems review the info the loan officer input to the application, along with the credit report, and render a decision that the applicate does, or does not, meet the lender's guidelines.
+These systems take in all the info the loan officer input to the application, along with the credit report, and render a decision that the applicant does, or does not, meet the lender's guidelines.
 Keep in mind the old saying, "garbage in, garbage out".
 If the information the Loan Officer input into the system is incorrect, your approval may be no good.

 Enter the human underwriter.
-There job is to first review the info input against the documentation provided.
+Their job is to first review the info input by the loan officer against the documentation provided.
 If the human underwriter finds that the info is incorrect (such as income) they will correct the info and request an updated decision from the AUS.
 This can result in the file losing it's approval.
 So the loan isn't really approved until the human underwriter says it's approved.

 Underwriters are sort of the parents in a mortgage company.
-It's the loan officer's job to ask for approval of their loan request.
-It's an underwriter's job to review the application and make sure it fits the investor's requirements.
-Sometimes that means they have to be the bad guy and say no. Human underwriters can over ride the AUS approval or denial but they would need a very good reason to do so.
+It's the loan officer's job to ask for approval of their loan, it's an underwriter's job to review the application and make sure it fits the investor's requirements.
+Sometimes that means they have to be the bad guy and decline a loan.
+Human underwriters can over ride the AUS approval or denial but they would need a very good reason to do so.
 They are more likely to turn down an approved loan than approve a loan denied in the AUS system but I've seen it done.

 Before they say no, a good underwriter will explore possible options with the MLO to see if they can approve the application.
-They will make sure they aren't missing a piece of important documentation.
+They will make sure they aren't missing any important documentation.
 But ultimately they need to make sure the file meets guidelines and makes sense.

 Underwriters go through lots of training to do their jobs.
 At the start of their careers they are given simple files such as conventional rate and term refinances.
 As they get more experience they start underwriting more complex cash out refi's and purchases.
 Then they can take additional training and start to underwrite FHA, VA and USDA files.
 Only the most experienced underwriters are allowed to underwrite construction loans.